WE TAKE PRIVACY VERY SERIOUSLY

 Dstillery also collects Non-Personally Identifiable Information (“Non-PII”) from visitors to this website.
-Non-PII is information that is not used, or intended to be used by us to identify a particular person or entity, and may include your IP host address, pages viewed, browser type, Internet browsing and usage habits, Internet Service Provider, domain name, the time/date of your visit to this Website, the referring URL and your computer’s operating system.
+Non-PII is information that is not used, or intended to be used by us to identify a particular person or entity, and may include your IP host address, pages viewed, browser type, Internet browsing and usage habits, Internet Service Provider, domain name, the time/date of your visit to this website, the referring URL and your computer’s operating system.
 Non-PII also includes PII that has been hashed so that it may not be used to identify someone.
 In some places, such as the European Economic Area, certain Non-PII such as cookie IDs and IP addresses are considered personal data.

 Third Party Websites

 The Dstillery website may contain links to and advertisements for websites operated by third parties whose privacy practices may differ from Dstillery’s policies.
 While the company endeavors to associate only with reputable entities, Dstillery cannot guarantee the privacy practices of other websites will reflect ours; we encourage you to check the privacy policies of all websites that you visit.

 Upon request Dstillery will provide you with information about whether we hold any of your PII.
 If you’d like to update, correct, delete, port or deactivate any PII that you have provided to the company on this website, please send your request to email@example.com, and Dstillery will process your request.
 We will respond to your request to access within a reasonable timeframe – for data subjects located in the EU, that time frame will be 30 days and Dstillery will honor such requests as they pertain to personal data.
 California data subjects have additional privacy rights as described below.